Newlyn and Mousehole (electoral division)

 Newlyn and Mousehole (Cornish: Lulynn ha Porthenys) was an electoral division of Cornwall in the United Kingdom which returned one member to sit on Cornwall Council between 2009 and 2021.
 It was abolished at the 2021 local elections, being succeeded by Mousehole, Newlyn and St Buryan.

 Councillors

 Extent

-Newlyn and Mousehole represented the villages of Mousehole and Paul, the hamlets of Sheffield, Trereife and Tredavoe, and most of Newlyn (part of which was covered by the Pezance Promenade division).
+Newlyn and Mousehole represented the villages of Mousehole and Paul, the hamlets of Sheffield, Trereife and Tredavoe, and most of Newlyn (part of which was covered by the Penzance Promenade division).

 The division was nominally abolished during boundary changes at the 2013 election, but this had little effect on the ward.
 From 2009 to 2013, the division covered 612 hectares in total; after the boundary changes in 2013, it covered 610 hectares.